A Broommaker's starter kit.

 For most new broom makers, we recommend the following items:

 Depending on what type of broom, we realize you also might need knives, processed hurl, scissors, a tying table, a footwinder or a tying frame.
 You will also need some way to soak the broomcorn before starting the broom making process.
 For a standard kitchen broom, it takes about 13 oz to 16 oz. of hurl.
 You will have to plunge the broomcorn in a sink for 5 to 10 seconds, then promptly remove it and let it dry for about 10 minutes.
-Once the broomcorn is more subtle to work with, you can start winding around a handle.
+Once the broomcorn is more suitable to work with, you can start winding around a handle.

 We also have information regarding broom equipment including kickwinders, sewing vices, and broom trimmers.